Bekind-Labs/todoapp-lambda/README.md

 This setup allows:

-- The familiar TDD workflow (w/ vitest).
+- Familiar TDD workflow (w/ vitest).
-- Integration tests using real(-ish) DynamoDB and S3.
 - Minimal overhead.
 (There are only thin wrappers.)
+- Integration tests using real(-ish) DynamoDB and S3.
 - E2E tests via API Gateway.
 (E2E tests are not included in this repo.)

 Limitations: